ZonyLaw/TradePro/README.md

   * Register -> signup.html - Visible to logged out users
   * Logout -> logout.html - Visible to logged in users

+**Front End**
+* React is leveraged to create a dynamic and flexible front-end experience.
+Additionally, React's virtual DOM ensures optimal rendering performance, providing a smoother and more responsive user experience.
+* A development version of the application can be found here: https://tradeprotool.netlify.app/.

 **MongoDB**